i000313/test-repo/README.md

 common,0
 ```

-- Then, we create a graph file and save it as [examples/01-tiny-graph-english/graph-edges-utf8.txt](examples/01-tiny-graph-english/graph-edges-utf8.txt).
+- Then, we create a file of graph edges.
+A sample of this file is shown below.
-Sample of this file:
+The full file is available at [examples/01-tiny-graph-english/graph-edges-utf8.txt](examples/01-tiny-graph-english/graph-edges-utf8.txt).

 ```
 good SYN firm